UltraViolet33/ultraviolet33.github.io/src/content/blog/python/test-with-github-actions/index.md

 I assume you have a Python project, but you can adapt it to any languages / frameworks.

-Create the `.github/workflows` folder and the yml file.
+Create the `.github/workflows` folder and the yml file at the root of your project.

 ```bash
 mkdir -p .github/workflows && touch .github/workflows/testing.yml
 ```

+The testing.yml file:
 ```yml
 name: test
 on: